alishafique3/ML_and_DL_Made_Easy/Deep_Learning/QLoRA/README.md

 Large Language Models (LLMs) have achieved a significant advancement in the field of natural language processing.
 Models such as Google’s Gemini and OpenAI’s GPT-4 have demonstrated human-like performance across a wide array of tasks involving text, images, and video.
 However, the training process for the LLMs demands extensive computing resources, limiting their development to a few tech giants and research groups.
 To mitigate this challenge, Quantized LoRA (Low-Rank Adaptation) provides an efficient method for fine-tuning the LLMs.
 This approach enables smaller organizations and individual developers to customize LLMs for specific tasks.

-QLoRA optimizes the memory usage of the models by learning few quantized parameters.
+QLoRA optimizes the memory usage of the models by learning a few quantized parameters.
 This process enhances the training speed and scalability while retaining adaptation flexibility.
 Initially, we load the model and apply quantization to reduce the memory footprint.
 Subsequently, we fine-tune the LoRA low-rank matrices (adapters) in the layers of the frozen quantized model.
 This configuration enables us to train the T5 model with three billion parameters on a single GPU.

 ## Usage:
 The code is built using the NVIDIA container image of Pytorch, release 23.10, which is available on [NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
 The code is built using the following libraries: